VBayesLab/VBLabDocs/VB-VAFC.md

 <br>
 The data to which the model `Mdl` is fit, specified as a table or dataset array.

-For cross-sectional data, `CGVB` takes the last variable as the response variable and the others as the predictor variables.
+For cross-sectional data, `VAFC` takes the last variable as the response variable and the others as the predictor variables.

 For time series data, the data can be stored in a row or column 1D array.
 </div>